mortela4/random_notes/py_best_practices.md

 Furthermore, Python has no 'const' keyword/qualifier, and users must design their own types to be 'Read-Only'.

+### Dynamic Code Execution

+The fact that Python is an interpreted language, where code is scanned for syntactical correctness before bytecode is generated, and finally executed, gives it tremendous flexibility when it comes to dynamical behaviour.
+It also opens up endless possibilities for complex constructs and associated pitfalls.
+For example, a string can be taken as input at run-time and dynamically evaluated and executed by the Python interpreter.
+This is a **massive, security-(black)hole**!!

+Take all kinds of precautions if user input is taken from console, sockets or other external sources!
+A typical example is a remote console for a complex application or framework that offers python sripting with access to application's internal data for convenience.
+Such a console would have to be secured by all means (password(s), SSO-tokens etc.etc.).

 ### Use Type Hints
 'Type hints' in python is a relatively new addition to the language (since Python3.5).